 TravelingMom Tip: If you’re with a group, have someone who is done trading ask if there is any way to see the mystery pins.
 We had a couple of cast members willing to show the non-trading traveling mom (and all of us nearby) the mystery pins for the price of a correct answer to a Disney trivia question.
 Often cast members won’t give you the option to see them, but it worked enough times that it doesn’t hurt to ask.

 Lesson 4: It’s not annoying.
 Or just for kids.

 I may not ever collect an entire dress full of unique pins like one guest we saw at Mickey’s Not-So-Scary Halloween party, but I am from here on out calling myself an official Disney pin trader.
-And next time I head to Disney, I’ll be prepared with an entire bag full of cheap pins to trade away and a Pinterest board full of collections I’m searching for.
+And next time I head to the Walt Disney World Resort, Disneyland, or any of the other Disney theme parks, I’ll be prepared.
+I’m bringing a bag full of cheap pins to trade away and a picture of my current collection at home!